open/close all folders

 - I Want You to Meet an Old Friend of Mine

-Dave LangFounder of Iron Galaxy Studios, formerly of Midway Games.
-Host of Team GFB Radio.
+Dave LangFounder of Iron Galaxy Studios, formerly of Midway Games with Adam and Johnny V. Host of Team GFB Radio.
 History’s greatest monster.

 Justin and Griffin McElroyEditors at Polygon and co-hosts of My Brother, My Brother and Me.

 - Author Appeal: Every E3, Justin makes sure to book an appointment to see the new Sherlock Holmes game without fail.

 - Double Entendre: Several made at Griffin's expense in reference to his Griffin's Amiibo Corner series, in which he puts various Amiibo into his mouth.